 One lady was named Anita Lasker-Wallfisch, a wonderful, formidable lady who seemed to spend a lot of time smoking.
 She was being prepared for the gas chambers in Auschwitz when it was discovered that she could play the cello.
 Her life was spared simply because the women inmates orchestra needed a Cellist.
 A story that perhaps signifies how people survived usually a matter of complete luck compared to those who died.
 As one survivor pointed out you needed luck to survive but even with luck you could still die.

 Anita stood up in front of the German Parliament and made a speech and imploring that this should never, ever be allowed to happen again.

-It’s on BBC iPlayer for 28 days so basically until the end of February 2019.
+It was originally available on the BBC iPlayer until the end of February 2019.
 However, it does reappear quite often, it was on BBC 4 at the beginning of 2022 so it’s worth checking out periodically.
 Here’s the link to the show, but of course if you’re not in the UK then you’ll need to hide your location using something like Identity Cloaker before you are able to watch it online.
 Many people use it to watch BBC iPlayer and ITV Hub in places like Spain where it’s not normally available.

 Link to the Programmes Home Page – this is the easiest way to see if it’s currently available.